nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the home folder for your `FridgeFriend`.
 4. Open your Command Line Terminal in the folder where `FridgeFriend.jar` is located, and run `FridgeFriend` with `java -jar FridgeFriend.jar`.
-5. Type the command in the command box and press Enter to execute it. e.g. typing `list` and pressing Enter will show a list of all current food.
+5. Type the command in the command box and press Enter to execute it.
+For example, typing `list` and pressing Enter will show a list of all current food.
 Some example commands you can try:
+   * `help`: Displays a help message
    * `list`: Lists all food.
-   * `add chicken /cat meat /exp 30-06-2021 /loc lower_shelf /qty 100`: Adds a `chicken` with category of `meat`, expiry date of `30-06-2021`, location of `lower_shelf`, and quantity of `100` to the Fridge.
-   * `search chicken`: Searches for the chicken in the fridge and returns its location (currently: `lower_shelf`).
-   * `remove chicken /qty 50`: Removes a quantity of `50` from the `chicken` stored in the fridge.
    * `bye`: Exits the app.
 6. Refer to the **Features** below for details of each command.